Local Housing Allowance

-Local Housing Allowance (LHA) - is a form of housing
+Local Housing Allowance (LHA) is a form of housing benefit for private tenants.

 The amount of money you'll receive is based on:

 - The area you live in

 - The money you and your partner have coming in, including earnings, some benefits and tax credits and things like occupational pensions